bypete-io/odin-recipies/README.md

 # Odin Recipies Project
-This site is a basic recipie resource, built as a project within the Odin Foundations Course.
+This site is a basic recipe resource, built as a project within the Odin Foundations Course.
 ## Skills on completion
+- Github commits
+- Create html pages
--
+- Insert imagery